Differentiating Student Feedbacks for Knowledge Tracing: Conclusion

 \section{Conclusion}

-In this paper, we indicate the importance of discriminative responses in KT and discover the discrimination imbalance issue.
-Our data analysis demonstrates that current KT methods degrade the performance on higher discriminative responses, thus hurting the knowledge tracing ability.
-Based on this, we propose DR4KT, a novel discrimination rebalancing framework to reweighting responses in the KT scenarios.
-Comprehensive experiments show that the introduced loss reweighting technique significantly improves the performance of various KT models on higher discriminative responses, and DR4KT provides superior efficacy enhancements for the KT models.
+In this paper, we underscore the crucial role of discriminative responses in KT and brings attention to the prevalent issue of response discrimination imbalance.
+Through meticulous data analysis, we unveil that current KT methods tend to prioritize lower discriminative responses, creating a misleading spike in prediction accuracy that undermines the true knowledge tracing capability.
+To tackle this challenge, we introduce DR4KT, an innovative discrimination rebalancing framework designed to reweight responses in KT scenarios.
+Rigorous experiments showcase that DR4KT remarkably enhances the performance of various KT models.
+Importantly, it effectively mitigates the performance decline observed in high discriminative responses, leading to a more robust and accurate knowledge tracing process.
+In summary, our research highlights the significance of addressing discriminative responses in KT and introduces DR4KT as a practical and potent solution to elevate its overall performance.
+This work contributes valuable insights to the KT domain and provides a tangible approach for improving the effectiveness of knowledge tracing systems.

+\begin{acks} The authors would like to thank the valuable comments of editors and reviewers. \end{acks}